RomanQed/jeflect/README.md

 ### Features

-* Getting values from annotations
+* Getting values from annotations by name
 * Parsing bytecode classes
 * Transforming loaded classes
 * Packaging methods using a universal proxy lambdas